marciso/configs/docs/VerticalMonitors.md

 xrandr --output DisplayPort-5 --rotate right
 ```

+Note: some alternatives like `[SeatDetaults]` (instead of `[Seat:*]`) or `greeter-setup-script` did not work.

+## Did not work

-Some people suggested copying `~/.config/monitors.xml` into `/var/lib/lightdm/.config/monitors.xml` but it did not seem to work
+ * Some people suggested copying `~/.config/monitors.xml` into `/var/lib/lightdm/.config/monitors.xml` but it did not seem to work
+ * Adding `/etc/X11/Xsession.d/45-marcin_xrandr-settings` with the same content as `/etc/lightdm/rotate-screens.sh` did not make difference but this is probably because Window Manager applies users settings.